Florida Statute 1009.24 provides for a Technology Fee. The specific language of the statute is:

 - A description of the project team, including any partners external to the requester's department, such as vendors or other university departments.

 - Any special experiences or abilities that demonstrate the participants’ abilities to carry out this project.
 NOTE: Some projects only involve purchasing hardware and/or software and as a result require little comment on prior project experience.

 - A budget and budget explanation/justification that include the total cost plus an identification of the individual personnel, hardware, software and installation and/or implementation expenses (beyond the efforts of those listed in personnel).
 These are internal funds, so no overhead is included.
 The budget should not include ongoing operational costs since these are expected to be funded by the department in subsequent years.
 The budget justification should include specific products to be purchased when known or brief descriptions of your requirements.
 Supporting documentation such as cost estimates, product descriptions, labor rates and vendor quotes must accompany the proposal whenever possible.
 If these are not available, please indicate why the Committee should consider the proposal.
-A budget template is provided: Budget Template
+These are internal funds, so no overhead is included.

 To facilitate efficient evaluation of the proposal, budget and any other supporting documents, all pages should be scanned and submitted as a single PDF document.